lxc/incus/doc/reference/image_format.md

 ### Metadata

-The `metadata.yaml` file contains information that is relevant to running the image in LXD.
+The `metadata.yaml` file contains information that is relevant to running the image in Incus.
 It includes the following information:

 ```yaml